theonlyrealALEX/treechat.ai/README.md

 ## Lessons learned
 The biggest challenge in this project was to stop GPT from hallucinating.
 E.g. asking it for the way to the bathroom will generate a response which is almost definetly wrong (Interestingly it was able to generate an accurate description of the way from the S-Bahn Station to the Mall one time).
 Also some of the inferences of what a store sells where plain out wrong, even when the data was labeled correctly.
+Because of this high inconsistency the project was deemed as not viable (using GPT for reasoning).